Engage SDK for TV integration guide

 Figure 3.
 Verification App Error Details

-4. Create a service account for API authentication.
+4. Create a service account for API Authentication.
+Once you create the service account, you will have two items:

 Where: